vitaly-zdanevich/geeknote/README.md

 --notebook &lt;notebook where to save&gt;
 :   Specify the notebook where new note should be saved.
 This option is not required.
 If it isn't given, the note will be saved in default notebook.
 If notebook doesn't exist Geeknote will create it automatically.

---reminder &lt;dd.mm.yy-HH:MM&gt;
+--reminder  &lt;date&gt;
-:   Set reminder date and time(dd.mm.yyy-HH:MM).
-Alternatively use TOMORROW and WEEK for 24 hours and a week ahead respectivley, NONE for a reminder without a time.
+:   Set reminder date and time in either 'yyyy-mm-dd' or 'yyyy-mm-dd HH:MM' format.
+Alternatively use TOMORROW and WEEK for 24 hours and a week ahead respectively, NONE for a reminder without a time.
 Use DONE to mark a reminder as completed.

 ### Description